 A True Story

 Let me illustrate with a true story.
 A few years ago a patient was looking for the best dentist available to do crowns on all her front teeth.
 She was recommended to a dentist whom she was told was one of the very best in her area.
-He did ten crowns on her front teeth, with the result pictured at the right.
+He did ten crowns on her front teeth, with the result pictured below.
 The dentist raved about this work and thought it was gorgeous.
 The patient, however, thought it was terrible.
 It looks fake.
 There is no sparkle to the teeth, and they have a yellow tinge.